 - left shelter for housing that was supposed to be safe and permanent but turned out not to be,

-- your family was terminated from the HomeBASE program for “cause” within the past 12 months or DHCD finds that you did not make a good faith effort to comply with your HomeBASE housing stabilization plan in ways that could have caused you to be terminated for cause (see 760 CMR 65.03(4)(a) and HomeBASE Terminations and Appeals),
+- your family was terminated from the HomeBASE program for “cause” within the past 12 months or EOHLC finds that you did not make a good faith effort to comply with your HomeBASE housing stabilization plan in ways that could have caused you to be terminated for cause (see 760 CMR 65.03(4)(a) and HomeBASE Terminations and Appeals),

-- your family made itself homeless to become eligible for EA or to get a housing subsidy,
+- your family intentionally made itself homeless to become eligible for EA or to get a housing subsidy,

-- the reason you are experiencing homelessness now is that you abandoned public or subsidized housing in the past year without good cause (good cause includes leaving housing for a job, medical care, or other housing, or fleeing the housing because of a direct threat to a member of your household),
+- the reason you are experiencing homelessness now is that you abandoned public or subsidized housing in the past year without good cause (good cause includes leaving housing for a job, medical care, or other housing, or fleeing the housing because of a direct threat to a member of your household)

 - the reason you are experiencing homelessness now is that you did not cooperate with EA housing search or other housing assistance activities.
-If you had HomeBASE and were terminated for violating rules listed in 760 CMR 65.05(1)(a)-(r), DHCD will bar you from receiving more help for 12 months from the date your HomeBASE assistance was terminated,
+If you had HomeBASE and were terminated for violating rules listed in 760 CMR 65.05(1)(a)-(r), EOHLC will bar you from receiving more help for 12 months from the date your HomeBASE assistance was terminated,

 Consult an advocate if you are denied shelter for any reason and have no safe place to stay.

-- DHCD should not deny you EA benefits based on the 12-month rule if you left shelter for HomeBASE and you have been out of shelter for at least three months.
+- EOHLC should not deny you EA benefits based on the 12-month rule if you left shelter for HomeBASE and you have been out of shelter for at least three months.
 However, you must establish EA eligibility and be in good standing with the HomeBASE program.
 See Housing Stabilization Notices 2013-03 and 2013-03A